Loss Lab

 BS - University of Wisconsin – Stevens Point; Wildlife Ecology and Management; Biology (2004)

-Originally from Waukesha, Wisconsin, I like to spend my free time playing with my daughter, birding (both for fun and only somewhat competitively), traveling, hiking, bicycling, canoeing/kayaking, and brewing beer.
+Originally from Waukesha, Wisconsin, I like to spend my free time playing with my daughter, birding (both for fun and only somewhat competitively), traveling, hiking, bicycling, and canoeing/kayaking.

 Scott on Google Scholar